C programming icon

 C Programming Homework Help

-Valgrind-clean solutions for systems, sockets, and memory-allocator assignments, with ownership comments on every malloc and free.
-The most-deducted bug in Computer Systems labs (Berkeley CS61C, CMU 15-213, U of T CSC369, Manchester COMP25212, NUS CS2106, IIT Bombay CS347) is a missing NULL check after malloc that segfaults under low-memory test inputs, the exact failure mode our tutors catch with explicit defensive programming.
-Verified CS graduates from EPFL Lausanne, Purdue, U of Toronto, Manchester, NUS, and IIT, starting at $20 per task, 12-hour average turnaround.
+Valgrind-clean solutions for pointer, memory-allocator, and systems-programming assignments, with an ownership comment on every malloc and free.
+The single biggest deduction in a memory-debugging task is a missing NULL check after malloc that segfaults the moment the grader forces allocation to fail, the exact failure mode our tutors patch with a defensive check and document in the function header.
+Verified CS graduates with kernel-level depth, from $20 per task, 12-hour average turnaround.

 1,200+